Last Updated on May 12, 2022.

 It is a hybrid subtractive synthesizer with a dual synthesis engine.

-Each patch contain two ‘scenes’, which are separate instances of the entire synthesis engine that can be used for layering or split patches.
+Each patch contains two ‘scenes’, which are separate instances of the entire synthesis engine that can be used for layering or split patches.

 In addition to this, it also features three oscillators per voice, 8 oscillator algorithms, Two filter units in 8 different configurations, 12 LFO units available0 (6 are per voice and 6 are global for the whole scene), 7 deformable LFO waveforms plus a drawable/step sequencer waveform, and more.